DINA RUDICK - Creative Director / Principal

 In addition for his love for film and video, Dylan also has a passion for photography, music, and the natural world.
 Dylan graduated from the North Carolina School of the Arts with a degree in Filmmaking and a Concentration in Producing.

 Erik Jacobs is an award‐winning photographer who works regularly for many of the leading national and international publications.
 Erik’s clients span all industries from journalistic outlets to international corporations.
 He has extensive experience in portraiture, food, editorial work and corporate photography.
-His passion however is when he gets the opportunity to work on long-term documentary projects.
+His passion, however, is long-term documentary projects.
 His editorial work can be seen at www.jacobsphotographic.us

-In 2007, Erik founded JPG Collective, www.jpgcollective.com a Boston‐based photo agency specializing in corporate and high‐end editorial work.
-A sampling of his clients includes: Intel, General Motors, Putnam Investments, The International Economic Alliance, Outward Bound, Time Magazine, Newsweek Magazine, The New York Times, The Wall Street Journal, The International Herald Tribune and The Boston Globe.
+A sampling of Erik's photography clients includes: Intel, General Motors, Putnam Investments, The International Economic Alliance, Outward Bound, Time Magazine, Newsweek Magazine, The New York Times, The Wall Street Journal, The International Herald Tribune and The Boston Globe.
 He has won numerous awards and is an adjunct faculty member at Boston University's Center for Digital Imaging Arts.

 Erik Jacobs studied Photojournalism at Western Kentucky’s School of Journalism & Broadcasting.

-Erik is also very passionate about sustainable agiculture.
-When not shooting photos, Erik running a neighborhood CSA called the Plough & Stars Project.
+Erik is also very passionate about sustainable agriculture.
+When not shooting photos, Erik runs a neighborhood CSA called the Plough & Stars Project.